pamruta/Style-Transfer/README.md

 	Note: some of the notebooks may be too large in size to open in browser..

+Python scripts to run style-transfer using Keras and PyTorch are available in directory ./python-scripts

 Directory /styles contains sample style files

 Directory /sample-images contains few sample images to test style-transfer